omerwe/LEAP/README.md

 2) Compute heritability using the method of [Golan et al.](http://www.pnas.org/content/111/49/E5272.long):
 ```
-python calc_h2.py --bfilesim <Plink base file> --extractSim <SNPs used for heritability estimation> --prev <prevalence> --pheno <phenotype file> --related <relatedness file>
+python calc_h2.py --bfilesim <Plink base file> --prev <prevalence> --pheno <phenotype file> [--extractSim <SNPs used for heritability estimation>  --related <relatedness file>]
 ```
- This script outputs the heritability estimate
+ This script outputs the heritability estimate.
+The optional extractSim file is a text file with a list of SNP names (one SNP per line) that will be used for heritability estimation.
+It is recommended to perform a different heritability and liability estimation for every excluded chromosome, and then testing the SNPs on the excluded chromosome for association with the estimated liabilities.
+The optional relatedness file should be the output of stage 1, and is used to exclude related individuals from the analysis.

 3) Estimate liabilities:
 ```
-python probit.py --bfilesim <Plink base file> --pheno <phenotype file> --prev <prevalence> --extractSim <SNPs used in the heritability estimation> --out <output base file> --related <relatedness file> --h2 <heritability>
+python probit.py --bfilesim <Plink base file> --pheno <phenotype file> --prev <prevalence> --out <output base file> --h2 <heritability> [--extractSim <SNPs used in the liability estimation> --related <relatedness file>]
 ```
 This script creates a file called \<output base file\>.liabs, with estimated liabilities for every individual.
 The estimated liabilities can be used directly for GWAS by using them as a standard phenotype file.
+The h2 parameter should be the heritability estimate from stage 2.
+The extractSim and relatedness file parameters should be the same as in stage 2.

 4) Test for Associations:
 ```
 python leap_gwas.py --bfilesim <Plink base file> --pheno <estimated liabilities file> --extractSim <SNPs used in the LMM kinship matrix> --out <output file> --h2 <heritability> --bfile <Plink file with tested SNPs> --extract <SNPs to test>
 ```
 This script performs GWAS with a prespecified heritability level (as computed in stage 2).
+The pheno parameter is the liabilities file computed in stage 3.
 The syntax largely follows that of the [C++ version of FaST-LMM](http://research.microsoft.com/en-us/projects/fastlmm/).